gchq/sleeper/docs/usage/ingest.md

 If too many import jobs finish in a short period then query performance will suffer.
 A small number of large import jobs is better than a large number of small jobs.

+## Job tracker

+If you submit your files to an ingest queue as a job, the progress is tracked in DynamoDB.
+This updates each time your job progresses to the next step of the process.
+In Java you can query this with an `IngestJobTracker` object, created by `IngestJobTrackerFactory`.
+You can set an ID for your job in the message on the ingest queue, and then call `IngestJobTracker.getJob` to check its status.
+This API is not currently stable.
+We may add a REST API to serve this purpose in the future.
+At time of writing, you can check the status of the job by calling `getFurthestRunStatusType` on the status object.

+Note that if a run of the job has finished, it may still be uncommitted.
+This means the data has been sorted and written to files in S3, but it is not yet in the Sleeper table.
+The result is then committed to the state store to add the files to the Sleeper table.

 ## Standard Ingest

 Sleeper's standard ingest process is based around the class `sleeper.ingest.IngestRecords`.
 This contains a